ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 * We had a problem with Mamaya, a retargeting service
 * It won't work with LeadPages or any similar system  because those pages are generated outside WordPress

-If any incompatibilities will arise we will add them here and, of course, will try to fix them as soon is possible.
+If any incompatibilities will arise we will add them here and, of course, will try to fix them as soon as possible.

 **I have the pixel installed on my website and I am running a Facebook Campaign, but the reports are confusing me.
 How can I see my campaign results?**